Royal Australian Naval Bridging Train: Formation and recruitment

 By 1915, with the prompt seizure of Germany's Pacific possessions, it was becoming apparent that there would be very little for the Royal Australian Naval Brigade to do beyond securing Australia's ports.
-It was also becoming obvious that Trench Warfare was going to be the main feature of the Western Front, and that engineering units were in strong demand.
-Reports reached Australia that the even a Naval contingent would be acceptable, as the 63rd (Royal Naval) Division, consisting of Royal Marines and Naval Reservists, was preparing to join the Western Front.
+It was also becoming obvious that trench warfare was going to be the main feature of the Western Front, and that engineering units were in strong demand.
+Reports reached Australia that even a Naval contingent would be acceptable, as the 63rd (Royal Naval) Division, consisting of Royal Marines and Naval Reservists, was preparing to join the Western Front.